Applura/ouroboros/README.md

 transforming a complex JSON:API document object into a simplified object with easy-to-access properties.

+Ouroboros is **not** a JSON:API client.
+We recommend you use the [Fetch API][fetch] or another library to make HTTP requests and Ouroboros to consume the response body.

 ### TODO

 - [x] Refactor Deno tests into a node.js compatible test framework.